 If you’re feeling confident in your betting skills, you might want to up the ante and start betting on multiple games.
 When parlay betting, you can pick multiple games to bet on, combine them into one ticket, which also combines the odds of each game, and results in a bigger payout than if you bet each game as a single bet.
 Parlay tickets are appealing due to the larger payouts, but are also much riskier due to the fact that you have to be correct on all legs of your bet, or else you lose everything.
 Many parlays are foiled from one incorrect pick.

 The difference between making two single bets or making a two-leg parlay is that the odds combine, and increase the value of the bet slip.
-Some sportsbooks offer 2.5 to one on a double bet parlay, and it can go up the more bets you add to your parlay slip.
+Some sportsbooks offer 2.5/1 on a double bet parlay, and it can go up the more bets you add to your parlay slip.
 If you place a $200 bet on a two-leg parlay, and win, you will look at $329 in winnings, plus your initial wager.

 While parlay bets on the Super Bowl are a bit different, due to the only two teams remaining in the NFL are playing against each other so you don’t have another game to bet on, you can place parlays on in-game events on most sportsbooks.
 You could predict who will win each quarter of the Super Bowl and combine it into a four-leg parlay, or predict what team will win each half for a less risky, two-game parlay.
 There are plenty of options available.

-Betting cross-sport is also fairly popular.
+Cross-sport betting is also fairly popular.
 There aren’t usually many games on the evening of the Super Bowl due to viewership, but you can combine a Super Bowl bet with a few bets from another sport.
 NBA and NHL games are popular options to combine with a Super Bowl bet to increase your risk and reward.